Domestic Violence Attorney

 24 hours a day, 7 days a week

-Initially, to be considered domestic violence under New York, the alleged criminal act must be alleged to have been committed between people who have a particular type of relationship to one another, such as:
+Initially, to be considered domestic violence under New York law, the act must be alleged to have been committed between people who have a particular type of relationship with one another, such as:

 New York law requires the immediate arrest of anyone accused of domestic violence if the police find probable cause, even if the alleged victim asks that no arrest be made and tells the police that they don’t want to press charges.
-When you have been arrested for domestic violence, it is crucial that you get the immediate representation of an experienced domestic violence lawyer to guide you forward.
-If you or someone you love has been arrested in Suffolk County, Nassau County, please call us now (631) 259-6060.
+When you have been arrested for domestic violence in New York, it is crucial that you get the immediate representation of an experienced domestic assault lawyer to guide you forward.
+If you or someone you love has been arrested in Suffolk County, Nassau County, contact our firm at (631) 259-6060.

 Schedule a free consultation